microsoft/azure-health-data-services-workshop/resources/docs/Postman_FHIR-Proxy_README.md

 **Step 1:** Configure API permissions for Postman to connect with FHIR-Proxy
 **Step 2:** Configure AAD roles for Postman
 **Step 3:** Import an environment template into Postman
-**Step 4:** Enter parameter values for a Postman environment
+**Step 4:** Enter parameter values for the Postman environment
 **Step 5:** Get an authorization token from AAD
-**Step 6:** Test FHIR service with Postman
+**Step 6:** Test FHIR service with Postman connected to the FHIR-Proxy endpoint

-## Step 1 - Configure API permissions for Postman to connect with FHIR-Proxy
+## Step 1 - Configure API permissions for Postman

 1. Navigate to the **Overview** blade for your Postman client app in Azure Active Directory (go to **Azure Portal** -> **AAD** -> **App registrations** -> **Postman**).
 <img src="./images/Screenshot_2022-02-15_141337_edit2.png" height="328">